MWATelescope/mwa_trigger/README.txt

   return 'True' if that science project is authorised to remove all of the observations already in the schedule over that time period.

+  - vcsfree() - returns the maximum number of seconds of observime time in VCS mode that an incoming trigger would be allowed to request at the current time, given the current free disk space, and all upcoming VCS observations in the schedule.

   - obslist() - when given a desired override time, return a summary of all observations already in the schedule over that time period.